 1895 – Departed 18 May for Bering Sea.
 Although not part of the Bering Sea fleet, helped enforce fur seal regulations while still carrying out hydrographic studies.
 Followed this with investigation of Puget Sound salmon fisheries.

-1896 – Included surveys of San Diego Bay, taking part in the April "La Fiesta de Los Angeles", assisting in the May speed trials of new battleship USS Oregon, and investigating oyster grounds in San Francisco Bay.
-She then headed back to the N Pacific and for six months, carried out fur seal studies in the Pribilof Islands, Sea of Okhotsk and Kurile Islands.
-Returned to San Francisco on 11 December, and after carrying out repairs, sailed on the 30th for the fishing grounds off Los Angeles.
+1896 – Made surveys of San Diego Bay, taking part in the April "La Fiesta de Los Angeles", assisting in the May speed trials of new battleship USS Oregon, and investigating oyster grounds in San Francisco Bay.
+Headed back to the North Pacific and for six months, carried out fur seal studies in the Pribilof Islands, Sea of Okhotsk and Kurile Islands.
+Returned to San Francisco on 11 December, and after repairs, sailed on the 30th for the fishing grounds off Los Angeles.

-1897 – Completed work off Los Angeles and the Farallon Islands, returning to San Francisco in April for overhaul.
-Sailed in May for fishery studies in Puget Sound, off Cape Flattery, and SE Alaska, getting back in November.
+1897 – Completed work off Los Angeles and Farallon Islands, returning to San Francisco in April for overhaul.
+Sailed in May for fishery studies in Puget Sound, off Cape Flattery, and SE Alaska, returning in November.

-1898 – With declaration of War on Spain, Albatross transferred to the Navy in April for conversion at Mare Island to an auxiliary cruiser.
-This included an armament of two 20-pounders, two 37-millimeter guns, one 53-millimeter gun and two Gatling guns.
+1898 – On the declaration of war against Spain, transferred to the Navy in April for conversion at Mare Island to an auxiliary cruiser, including an armament of two 20-pounders, two 37-millimeter guns, one 53-millimeter gun and two Gatling guns.
 Sailed in August for Acapulco just as the war ended.
 Returned to Mare Island on 8 September to land her guns and revert to the Fish Commission.

-1899 – Following repairs and modifications, sailed from San Francisco on 23 August for the Far East, again with Professor Agassiz embarked.
-Carrying out deep sea studies, the voyage took in the Marquesas, Paumotu, Society, Cook, Tonga, Fiji, Ellice, Gilbert, Marshall, Caroline and Ladrone Island groups in the South and Central Pacific.
+1899 – Following repairs and modifications, sailed from San Francisco on 23 August for the Far East, again with Professor Agassiz on board.
+Carried out deep sea studies in the Marquesas, Paumotu, Society, Cook, Tonga, Fiji, Ellice, Gilbert, Marshall, Caroline and Ladrone Island groups in the South and Central Pacific.

-1900 – Agassiz left the ship at Yokohama on 4 March, but Albatross remained, carrying out in May short dredging trips with students from the University of Tokio.
-Departed Yokohama 2 June and returned to San Francisco on 30 October, after visits to Hakodate in Japan, Kamchatka and collecting specimens in the North Pacific.
-She had been away for 14 months.
+1900 – Remained, after Agassiz left ship at Yokohama on 4 March, to carry out in May short dredging trips with students from the University of Tokyo.
+Departed Yokohama 2 June and returned to San Francisco on 30 October, after visits to Hakodate, Japan, and Kamchatka, Russia, and specimen collection in the North Pacific.

-1901 – Sailed again on 23 April to study the salmon fisheries of SE Alaska, then in September and October, investigated NW Pacific and California coasts to see if eastern lobsters and crab could be introduced.
+1901 – Sailed on 23 April to study the salmon fisheries of SE Alaska, then in September and October, investigated NW Pacific and California coasts to test possibility of Eastern lobsters and crab being introduced.
 On 5 December, sailed for the Farallons to stock local waters with lobster and tautog (or blackfish) shipped by rail from the East.

 1902 - Sailed for Hawaii in March to carry out fish resource studies around the islands, returning to San Francisco on 1 September.

-1904 – Early in the year, worked with teams from the Universities of Stanford and California to study the marine biology and fish stocks in Monterey Bay and Point Conception waters.
-For the next expedition, she sailed on 6 October for Panama.
+1904 – Early in the year, worked with teams from the Universities of Stanford and California to study the marine biology and fish stocks in Monterey Bay and Point Concepcion waters.
+Sailed on 6 October for Panama.

-1905 – Again with Professor Agassiz embarked, Albatross visited the Galapagos Islands, Callao in Peru, and the Easter and Gambier Islands.
-During this time Agassiz carried out a major study of the Humboldt current.
-He left the ship on 24 February at Acapulco, and she arrived back at San Francisco on 5 April.
-Departed again on 18 May for Alaskan waters and more studies.
+1905 – With Professor Agassiz on board, visited Galapagos Islands, Callao in Peru, and Easter and Gambier Islands.
+Agassiz carried out a major study of the Humboldt current until leaving the ship on 24 February at Acapulco.
+Arrived back at San Francisco on 5 April and departed again on 18 May for Alaskan waters and more studies.
 Also installed a salmon hatchery at Yes Bay.
 Returned home on 16 November.

-1906 – While preparing for her next cruise, the San Francisco earthquake took place on 18 April and Albatross assisted in the relief efforts.
-Eventually sailed on 3 May for N Pacific, visiting the Aleutians, Commander Islands (Komandorskis), Sea of Okhotsk, and coasts of Japan and Korea.
+1906 – Assisted in relief efforts following San Francisco earthquake on 18 April.
+Sailed on 3 May for North Pacific, visiting Aleutians, Commander Islands (Komandorskis), Sea of Okhotsk, and coasts of Japan and Korea.
 Sadly, on the voyage home, her captain, Lt.
 Comdr.
 LeRoy M. Garrett, was washed overboard in rough seas on 21 November.
-She reached San Francisco on 10 December.
+Reached San Francisco on 10 December.

-1907-1910 – Following repairs, she left again on 16 October 1907 for a two and a half year cruise, her longest ever.
-Proceeding to the Philippines and nearby regions, she carried out a major survey of fish and marine resources, returning home on 4 May 1910.
+1907-1910 – Following repairs, left on 16 October 1907 for a 2½ year cruise, her longest, to the Philippines and nearby regions, to carry out a major survey of fish and marine resources.
+Returned home on 4 May 1910.

-1910 – In the summer she cruised Alaskan water and the Pribilof Islands, carrying out an inspection tour on behalf of the Department of Commerce and Labor.
+1910 – In the summer, cruised Alaskan waters and the Pribilof Islands, carrying out an inspection tour on behalf of the Department of Commerce and Labor.
 Returned to San Francisco on 20 September.

-1911 – Between February and April, she cruised lower California waters on an expedition in cooperation with the American Museum of Natural History.
-Back home again, she departed on 17 May for Alaska again to study the halibut and cod fishing grounds off the SE coast and in the Gulf of Alaska.
-Arrived San Francisco again on 2 September.
+1911 – Between February and April, cruised lower Californian waters on an expedition in cooperation with the American Museum of Natural History.
+Departed on 17 May for Alaska to study halibut and cod fishing grounds off the SE coast and the Gulf of Alaska.
+Arrived at San Francisco on 2 September.

-1912-14 – By now found unseaworthy, her operations were limited to biological studies of San Francisco Bay, but later started a major refit at Mare Island.
+1912-14 – By now considered unseaworthy, carried out biological studies limited to San Francisco Bay area; later started a major refit at Mare Island.

-1914-15 – Departed San Francisco on 12 April to survey fishing grounds off the Washington and Oregon coasts.
-Interrupted that work between June and August to carry the Deputy Commissioner of Fisheries to the Pribilofs to inspect the central and western Alaska fisheries.
+1914-15 – Departed San Francisco on 12 April to survey fishing grounds off Washington and Oregon coasts.
+Interrupted that work between June and August to carry the Deputy Commissioner of Fisheries to the Pribilofs to inspect the Central and Western Alaska fisheries.
 Returned to San Francisco on 15 September.
-Left again on 6 July 1915 to continue work off Oregon and Washington.
+Left on 6 July 1915 to continue work off Oregon and Washington.

-1916-17 – Spring to autumn 1916, studied tuna distribution off California coast.
-Then due to lack of funds, laid up October 1916 to April 1917.
-With the outbreak of war, transferred to US Navy in May.
+1916-17 – From spring to autumn 1916, studied tuna distribution off California coast.
+Due to lack of funds, laid up October 1916 to April 1917.
+Transferred to US Navy in May with the outbreak of WWI.
 Taken over in November, repaired at Mare Island and armed with four 6-pounders and a Colt automatic gun.

-1918 – Departed San Francisco on 14 January, reaching Key West, FL on 14 February to serve with the American Patrol Detachment protecting the vital tanker traffic in the Gulf of Mexico and Caribbean.
-Took part in search for Navy collier Cyclops which went missing in March.
+1918 – Departed San Francisco on 14 January, reaching Key West, FL, on 14 February to serve with the American Patrol Detachment protecting vital tanker traffic in the Gulf of Mexico and Caribbean.
+Took part in search for missing Navy collier Cyclops in March.
 Released from Navy service in November.

 1920 – Sailed from Baltimore on 16 February for New England waters.
-Operated out of Boston to work in the Gulf of Maine.
+Operated out of Boston for work in the Gulf of Maine.
 Returned to Baltimore in May.